Indirect Costs of Externally Funded Research

 d) 40% of the remaining Indirect Costs to Office of the Dean/Campus Head with responsibility for the post-award administration of the Research Contract.

-In the case of research projects involving multiple faculty members or Units, the Local Distribution shall be agreed among the Principal Investigators and Units involved prior to the University negotiating a research contract.
+In the case of research projects involving multiple faculty members or Academic Units, the Local Distribution shall be agreed among the Principal Investigators and Academic Units involved prior to the University negotiating a research contract.

 Local Distribution where Post-Award Administration is in the Office of the Vice-President (Research) (total Indirect Cost less the Central Distribution):